Click here to edit using the old editor

 • Dissertation

-Undertake a period of practice development to become competent in a range of expected professional values, skills and competencies for the Paramedic.
+This module will enable you to undertake a period of development in practice and to be summatively assessed as competent in a range of expected professional values, skills and competencies as you develop as an autonomous clinician.

 Attend an Open Day at Cumbria